-- (1A) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) The person must either:
+(1A) An offence based on subsection (1) is an offence of strict liability.

-- (a) repay the money received by the person from the applicants; or - (b) give the applicants: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid; or - (c) issue or transfer the securities to the applicants and give them: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid.
+- (2) The person must either: - (a) repay the money received by the person from the applicants; or - (b) give the applicants: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid; or - (c) issue or transfer the securities to the applicants and give them: - (i) the documents required by subsection (3); and - (ii) 1 month to withdraw their application and be repaid.